kartikperisetla/kartikperisetla.github.io/_posts/2020-06-19-learning-to-retrieve-reasoning-paths.markdown

 Table 6 shows results of Ablation.
 Main observation is that removing any of the listed components results in performance drop.
 <dl>
 <dt><b>No recurrent module</b></dt>
-<dd> - The most critical component in retriever model, if removed EM drops by 17.4 points.
+<dd> - The most critical component in retriever model, if removed EM drops by 17.4 pointsf.
 Thus conditioning on paragraphs retrieved at previous timesteps is important.</dd>
 <dt><b>No link based negative examples</b></dt>
 <dd> - Training without hyperlink based negative examples results in second largest performance drop, indicating model could be distracted by reasoning paths that do not contain the correct answer.</dd>
 <dt><b>No beam search</b></dt>